ealpha072/todolist/README.md

 ### Todo App-React Native

 This is a todo application craeted with react hooks.
-It was created as part of learning React libarray for Javascript
+It was created as part of learning React